dstar55/100-words-design-patterns-java/README.md

 * Motivation

-Imagine that we are developing 	framework for a GUI environment, were windows will be drawn on display device and user will interact with GUI with a mouse and keyboard.
+Imagine that we are developing a framework for a GUI environment, were windows will be drawn on a display device and the user will interact with the GUI using a mouse and a keyboard.

-First version of the framework will support Window OS, so Factory method is used for creation of the graphical abstractions like, Frame, Window, ScrollBar, etc.
+The first version of the framework will support Windows OS, so Factory method is used for creation of the graphical abstractions like Frame, Window, ScrollBar, etc.

-In second version framework will be extended to Linux OS.
-So, how we will extend our factory method ?
+In the next version, the framework will be extended to Linux OS.
+So, how should we extend our factory method?

-One way would be to introduce factory abstraction where each OS will have dedicated factory for creation of the graphical abstractions.
+One way would be to introduce factory abstraction, where each OS will have dedicated factory for creation of the graphical abstractions.
-The proposed solution is example of the Abstract Factory.
+The proposed solution is an example of the Abstract Factory.

-Abstract Factory is one level higher in abstraction than Factory Method.
+The Abstract Factory is one level higher in abstraction than the Factory Method.
-Factory Method abstracts the way objects are created, while Abstract Factory also abstracts the way factories are created which in turn abstracts the way objects are created.
+The Factory Method abstracts the way objects are created, while the Abstract Factory also abstracts the way factories are created, which in turn abstracts the way objects are created.

-Abstract Factory provides an interface for creating families of related objects, without specifying concrete classes.
+The Abstract Factory provides an interface for creating families of related objects, without specifying concrete classes.

 * Story

-This pattern is found in the cards stamping equipment used in the manufacture in order to produce playing cards.
+This pattern is found in the cards stamping equipment, used in manufacturing of playing cards.
-Cards stamping machine is an Abstract Factory which produces a cards.
+A card stamping machine is an Abstract Factory which produces cards.
 The same machine is used to stamp French, Italian or German cards.

 * Image